thomascarreau/NSEoS/README.md

 asymmetry in the cluster, number of charges, cluster density, gas density, and radius of the cell).
 The second output file gives you the EoS at the melting temperature (mass density and pressure).

+##### gs_ocrust

+In `NSEoS/source/apps/gs_ocrust`:

+    make
+    ./gs_ocrust mass_table.data outfile

+Nuclear mass tables can be found in `NSEoS/source/input/mass_tables`.
+The format of the tables is charge number, mass number, mass excess.
+You can use the script `mergeTables.py` to merge two mass tables.
+For example, if you want to complete AME2012 with HFB-24 theoretical masses then run:

+    python mergeTables.py ame2012.data hfb24.data ame2012_plus_hfb24.data

+Note that it requires [NumPy](https://numpy.org).

 #### Nuclear models